Clovis in Fresno County, California — The American West (Pacific Coastal)

 Location.
 This marker has been replaced by another marker nearby.
-It was located near 36° 49.8′ N, 119° 42.05′ Touch for map.
+Touch for map.
 Marker was at or near this postal address: 908 Villa Avenue, Clovis CA 93612, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this location, measured as the crow flies.
-Tarpey Depot (approx. 0.3 miles away); Clovis Veterans Memorial (approx. 0.4 miles away); September 11th California Memorial (approx. 3 miles away); Fort Washington (approx. 5 miles away); Christmas Tree Lane (approx. 6.1 miles away); Frank Chance Field 1935-1941 (approx. 7.2 miles away); Fresno Assembly Center (approx. 7.4 miles away); Fresno Traction Company (approx. 7.4 miles away).
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Tarpey Depot (approx. 0.3 miles away); Clovis Veterans Memorial (approx. 0.4 miles away); September 11th California Memorial (approx. 3 miles away); Fort Washington (approx. 5 miles away); Korea "The Forgotten War" (approx. 5.2 miles away); French Merci Train Boxcar (approx. 5.2 miles away); French Merci Train Boxcar Cover (approx. 5.2 miles away); Christmas Tree Lane (approx. 6.1 miles away).
 Touch for a list and map of all markers in Clovis.

 More about this marker.
 The original brass marker erected in 1971 was stolen in early 2009.
 The replacement marker of black granite was erected 38 years to the day with 2 of the people that originally dedicated the monument in attendence.
 One of them present for the 1971 dedication was Harry Armstrong who returned 38 years later to attend the dedication as Mayor of Clovis, California.